How To Find Your Default Gateway AddressPosted June 11, 2018, 8:06 p.m. by Asif Mumtaz

 How to Find Your Default Gateway Address

-Finding gateway address of your router is easy, even if you don't know your router's default IP.
+Finding the gateway address of your router is easy, even if you don't know your router's default IP.
 It only takes a minute whether using a Windows PC or a Mac.

 Follow the simple steps below.